-There's no denying that WhatsApp comes with some security threats, such as malware, data sharing, and scams.
+There's no denying that WhatsApp poses some security threats, including malware, data sharing, and scams.
 However, it's a convenient way to keep in touch with friends and family through text messages and video calls, so using it does come with benefits.

 WhatsApp security risks